adambraimbridge/next-syndication-api/runbook.md

 ### People can't see their syndication icons

 If syndication icons are not appearing for an idividual user (as opposed to all users) then it is likely this user is not on a licence or has been removed from a licence.
 This system has an upstream dependency on Salesforce, so it is worth investigating the user's licence status there too.
+If the licence was recently renewed / set up, it is worth checking if they have been given the correct assets.
+As an example the incident in February 2020 occured because an FTB Article asset added by the account manager instead of FT Article.

 If *nobody* can see their icons, then this is a more serious problem and should be pushed to Second Line.